-Hey Thanks for stopping by.
-Check out the video for a more in depth take
+Thanks for stopping by!
+Check out the video for a more in-depth look.

-To find out how I made this check out the next step.
+To see how I made this backsplash, check out the next step.

 Step 1: Picking Out the Pallets

-For this project I use various size of pallets, mainly three different side.
+For this project, I used various sizes of pallets, but mainly three different sizes.

-If your not sure what a thickness planer do.
-The thickness planer remove a layer from one side of your lumber.
+(If you are not familiar with a thickness planer, it removes a layer from one side of your lumber.)

 Step 2: Ripping the Pallets to Strips

-Since there is not straight side on the pallets.
-I passed the wood through the table saw to create a straight side .
+Since there is not a straight side on the pallets.
+I passed the wood through the table saw to create a straight side.

-Now that I have at least one straight side I can began to rip the strips.
+Once I had at least one straight side, I began to rip the strips.

-I set the table saw fence 1.5 inches from the blade and began the ripping process.
-I did this till all was ripped to size.
+I set the table saw fence 1.5 inches from the blade, and began the ripping process.
+I did this until it was all ripped-to-size.

 Step 3: Final Cut